inland-empire-software-development/slack-honorbot/README.md

 Clone the repo to your computer using the `git clone`.<br />
 Navigate into the cloned repo.<br />
 Type `npm install` to install dependencies.<br />
-You will also need setup a Mongo database and get it's URI, you may use (Mongo Atlas)[https://www.mongodb.com/cloud/atlas].
+You will also need setup a Mongo database and get it's URI, you may use [Mongo Atlas](https://www.mongodb.com/cloud/atlas).

 ## Run